AP-1132/N220/homework-1/readme.md

 VS Code is the application we will be using to code for this course.
 There are three extensions that are needed for the course:

--Prettier: This extension formats your code correctly -Live Server: This extension allows you to launch a live server -Auto Rename Tag: When you rename a tag, this extension will automatically rename the paired tag.
+- Prettier: This extension formats your code correctly
+- Live Server: This extension allows you to launch a live server
+- Auto Rename Tag: When you rename a tag, this extension will automatically rename the paired tag.

 There are also two other extension that are not required but can be very helpful:

--Code Spell Checker: This extension will spell check your code
+- Code Spell Checker: This extension will spell check your code

--vscode-pets: This extension adds pets into VS Code for moral support
+- vscode-pets: This extension adds pets into VS Code for moral support

 ### Version Control, Git, & GitHub